architkeshri/HelloWorld/README.md

 ## Introduction:
+### Inspiration
+   Covid-19 pandemic has left us all cheerless about many things, one of which was the smothered curiousity and excitement of freshers about going to their new college.
+The newbies found it a little difficult to connect with their peers online, ask queries and make connections beyond the classrooms.
+This led us to the creation of MNNIT Sangam.
+### Solution
    MNNIT Sangam is an online platform for the MNNITians where they can interact even beyond the formal and physical barriers otherwise imposed due to the pandemic.
-It is a one stop solution to get all your college related queries answered and stay up-to-date with the college activities including clubs.
+It is a one stop solution to
+   1. Get all your college related queries answered and
+   2. Stay up-to-date with the college activities including clubs.
-It also plans to incorporate a feature to track the daily progress of the individuals so as to keep them motivated and help them organize better!
+It also plans to incorporate a feature to track the daily progress of the individuals so as to keep them motivated and help them organize their college life in a better and efficient way!

-## Table of Contents:

 ## Technology Stack:
   1) Node.JS
   2) Express.JS